Bases syntax

 ppu: "(price / age).toFixed(2)"

-Formula properties support basic arithmetic operators and a variety of built-in functions.
+Formula properties support basic arithmetic operators and a variety of built-in Functions.
 In the future, plugins will be able to add functions for use in formulas.

-Note the use of nested quotes necessary to include text literals in the YAML field.
+Note the use of nested quotes is necessary to include text literals in the YAML field.
 Text literals must be enclosed in single or double quotes.

 # Properties